 - Determine irrigation scheduling.
 When?
 How Long?
 How Much?
 How Often?

-- Basic evaluation on existing system with recommendations for lowering water consumption;
+- Basic evaluation of existing system with recommendations for lowering water consumption.

-- Schedule annual reviews to insure irrigation efficiency over time
+- Schedule annual reviews to ensure irrigation efficiency over time.

 - Sprinkler uniformity testing reveals how evenly water is applied.